-Timely Warnings
+Timely Warnings & Emergency Notifications

-In the event that a significant emergency or dangerous situation arises on campus that poses an immediate threat to the health or safety of employees or students a timely warning message will immediately be sent.
+In the event that a significant emergency or dangerous situation arises on campus that poses an immediate threat to the health or safety of employees or students a timely warning or emergency notification message will immediately be sent.
 These messages will continue to be sent as long as there is an ongoing threat.
+1